 What is Mitarashi Dango?

-Mitarashi Dango is a traditional Japanese confectionery consisting of small spherical dango that are grilled and coated with a sweet soy glaze.
-This sweet soy glaze is made by heating sugar and soy sauce, giving it a unique addictive flavor that you won't find anywhere else.
+Mitarashi Dango is a traditional Japanese sweet made of small, spherical glutinous rice dumplings that are grilled and coated with a sweet soy glaze.
+"Mitarashi" refers to the sweet soy glaze, and "Dango" means Japanese rice dumplings.
+The sweet soy glaze used for this treat is made by heating sugar and soy sauce, giving it a unique flavor not found in other dishes.

 Origin and transition

 Mitarashi dango is said to have originated as an offering to the gods during the Mitarashi Festival at Shimogamo Shrine in Kyoto.
-Originally, there were 10 skewers arranged in a fan shape, with one small dango on the end of the each bamboo skewer, followed by four in a row with small gaps between them.
-However, by the Muromachi period (1336-1573), dango arranged on just one skewer already existed for ease of eating, and in the 1600s, it was common to have five dango on a skewer.
+Originally, there were 10 skewers arranged in a fan shape, each with one small dango on the end of the bamboo skewer, followed by four more in a row with small gaps between them.
+However, by the 14th to 16th centuries, dango arranged on just one skewer for ease of eating had already existed, and in the 17th century, it became common to have five dango on a skewer.

 Mitarashi dango can be prepared using joshinko, shiratamako, mochiko, or dangoko.
-All of these are types of rice flour, but there are some differences among them as follows:
+While all of these are types of rice flour, there are some differences among them as follows:

 Joshinko (上新粉): Rice flour made from dried and powdered non-glutinous rice.
-When used to make dango, it is less sticky and has a crumbly texture.
+When used to make dango, it yields a less sticky and crumbly consistency.

 Shiratamako (白玉粉): Rice flour made from glutinous rice soaked in water, dried, and powdered.
-When used to make dango, it becomes soft, stretchy, and has a smooth texture.
-The dango don't become so hard even when cooled.
+When used to make dango, it develops a smooth, soft, and stretchy texture.
+The dango doesn't harden as quickly over time compared to those made with other types of rice flour.

 Mochiko (もち粉): Rice flour made from glutinous rice dried and powdered without using water.
-When used to make dango, they become elastic and glutinous.
-The dango become hard when cooled.
+When used to make dango, it becomes elastic and glutinous.
+The dango becomes harder when cooled.

 Dangoko (だんご粉/団子粉): Rice flour made from a blend of non-glutinous rice and glutinous rice.
 When used to make dango, it has a slightly firm, chewy texture.

-You can make mitarashi dango with any kind of rice flour, but the texture and stretchy of the dango will vary depending on the type of rice flour you use.
-To achieve the same texture as store-bought mitarashi dango, I recommend using a combination of joshinko and shiratamako in equal parts.
+You can make mitarashi dango with any kind of rice flour, but its texture and stretchiness will vary depending on the type of rice flour you use.
+To achieve the same texture as store-bought ones, I recommend using a combination of joshinko and shiratamako in equal parts.

-When using only joshinko, it is necessary to use hot water to make the dango sticky.
-However, when you mix equal parts of joshinko and shiratamako, you don't need to use hot water (although hot water can also be used).
+By the way, when using only joshinko, it is necessary to use hot water to make the dango sticky.
+However, when you mix equal parts of joshinko and shiratamako, you don't need to use hot water (although it can still be used).

-Mitarashi dango is usually skewered and coated with sweet soy glaze on the outside, but there are also other varieties such as dango without skewers with sweet soy glaze inside, the flat conical dango, and dango shaped like animals.
-Although the taste is the same, if you like the regular mitarashi dango, it is enjoyable to make the dango into various shapes.
+Mitarashi dango is typically skewered and coated with a sweet soy glaze on the outside.
+However, there are other varieties, including those without skewers but with a sweet soy glaze inside, flat conical ones, and dango decorated to resemble animals.

 Ingredients